snimu/blog/contents/modded-nanogpt-valembs/article.md

 When we remove a full embedding layer, it is better to keep the interleaved structure where the value embeddings are shared between early and late layers, not between adjacent layers.
 Additionally, it is worse to share the same value embedding between three layers than it is to share it between two layers, even though the toal number of parameters stays constant.

-Another way of sharing the value embeddings differently is to let invert the application of the value embeddings in the early layers.
+Another way of sharing the value embeddings differently is to invert the application of the value embeddings in the early layers.
 I performed this experiment with the full five value embeddings, and over 17 runs.

 Before, the value embeddings are tied like so: